 This is an update to Doug Hellman's excellent PyMOTW article found here:

-The code and examples here have been updated by Corey Goldberg to reflect Python 3.3.
+The code and examples here have been updated by Corey Goldberg to reflect Python 3.

-further reading:
+Further reading:

-Python's unittest
+Python's unittest module, sometimes referred

-supports fixtures, test suites, and a test runner to enable automated testing for your code.
+test runner to enable automated testing for your code.

-Tests, as defined by unittest, have two parts: code to manage test "fixtures", and the test itself.
-Individual tests are created by subclassing TestCase
+Tests, as defined by unittest, have two parts: code to

-and overriding or adding appropriate methods.
-For example,
+overriding or adding appropriate methods.
+For example:

 import unittest